isomerpages/moe-asrjc/_highlights/Celebrating Our 2023 Scholarship Recipients.md

 Set up in partnership with the Singapore Government, the SgIS is Singapore’s only multi-industry scholarship.
 This year’s recipients were able to choose from 119 organisations from Singapore’s strategic sectors and will have the opportunity to participate in internships, mentorships, and network with fellow scholars and with leaders from the public and private sectors.

-3. The Teaching Award and Teaching Scholarship, Ministry of Education
+**3. The Teaching Award and Teaching Scholarship, Ministry of Education**

 | ![](/images/erin%20original.jpg) | ![](/images/amy%202023%20teaching%20award.jpg) |  ![](/images/inez%202023%20teaching%20award.jpg) |
 | -------- | -------- | -------- |